The Man From UNCLE

 Napoleon?"

 "Not yet.
-You want to call him, or go through
+You want to call him, or go

-official channels to the New York headquarters?"
+through official channels to the

 Before the boss could respond the phone